 Gridworks’ investment, its first since launching in June 2019, will help drive Mettle Solar into new markets across Africa.
-The investment aims to reduce carbon emissions and demonstrate the commercial viability of C&I systems for businesses in a continent where 70 per cent of total energy demand currently comes from commercial and industrial customers.
+The investment aims to reduce carbon emissions and demonstrate the commercial viability of distributed renewable energy for businesses in a continent where 70 per cent of total energy demand currently comes from commercial and industrial customers.

 Welcoming the financial close of the investment, Gridworks CEO, Simon Hodson said:

 “This is a landmark for Gridworks as our first investment reaches financial close.
 By providing patient, long-term capital to Mettle Solar we’ll support them as they reach new markets across Africa.
 Mettle Solar offers consistent and clean energy to their customers, acting as a pioneer in the use of battery storage for business users and helping them cut their dependence on diesel.